flavorly/vanilla-components/packages/documentation/src/guide/integrations-datatables.md

 # Laravel + Datatables

-We will update this section as soon we have more info.
+Datatables are indeed nice!
+But we are missing the backend adaptor for Laravel We will publish it as soon as its ready.
+The following features are planned:

+- Integration with Eloquent Query Builder
+- Integration with Inertia or Hybridly

 ![Image](https://media.giphy.com/media/8FuLBRxtL7nwCchUcd/giphy.gif)